AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configure-service-settings.md

 **Server Conversion Timeout:** The maximum job conversion timeout (in seconds) for the Generate PDF service and the Distiller service.
 This setting limits the maximum conversion timeout that can be specified in the config.xml file and in the administration console pages for PDF Generator.
 The default value is 270.

-**Server Global Timeout:** While performing PDF conversions, a forms server takes into account the timeout limit.
+**Server Global Timeout:** While performing PDF conversions, a Forms Server takes into account the timeout limit.
 Configure the timeout value to resolve the issue.

 **Job Options Prefix:** A prefix used by the Generate PDF service to prepend a short string to the job options files that it creates temporarily for use by Acrobat Distiller.
 The default value is pdfg.